jterhorst/BrainOnCocoa/tutorials/adventure game/chapter 1/transcript.markdown

 Make more buttons by duplicating this one with Command-D. Drag them around and line them up.

-To make these buttons do something, let's go to our File's Owner, which is JTAppDelegate.h and add in the declarations for those button actions.
+To make these buttons do something, let's go to our AppDelegate, which is JTAppDelegate.h and add in the declarations for those button actions.

 ````
 - (IBAction)startGame:(id)sender;